-We’ve seen many cheap Office 365 Home, Personal, University and other plans sold as ‘lifetime’, ‘perpetual’ or ‘never-ending’.
+We’ve seen many cheap Microsoft Office 365 Family, Personal and other plans sold as ‘lifetime’, ‘perpetual’ or ‘never-ending’.
 It’s all lies.

-Some deals are obviously scams, like this one for just US$3 but others are more plausible.
+Some deals are obviously scams, like this one for just US$3 but others have more plausible prices.
 They are priced just under the regular street price to seem like a good, legitimate offer.

-All Office 365 plans are time-limited, usually for a year.
-Office 365 Home or Personal can be extended for up to five years by buying multiple yearly plans and adding them to your account.
+All Microsoft Office 365 plans are time-limited, usually for a year.
+Microsoft 365 Family or Personal can be extended for up to five years by buying multiple yearly plans and adding them to your account.

-There’s no such thing as a ‘lifetime’ Office 365 product key.
+There’s no such thing as a ‘lifetime’ Microsoft 365 / Office 365 product key.

 Check the fine print